-Unless you get paid cash daily as a day laborer or something similar, you will get a paycheck.
-The check might be an old-fashioned paper check, although these are increasingly rare.
-More than likely, your pay will come via direct deposit or maybe a pay/debit card.
-Regardless of the form of payment, you will probably also get a paystub.
+Regardless of the form of payment, the employer will provide pay stubs to summarize your earnings and deductions.
 (Believe it or not, some states- Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Ohio, South Dakota, and Tennessee- do not require check stubs.
 There is also no federal requirement for them.)

-Once you know how to read it, a paystub is a valuable and powerful tool for employees.
-It is the best way to make sure you are getting paid the amount you expected to get paid and for all the hours you worked.
 You can also use a paystub to make certain that you are not overcharged for the various programs that are often deducted from a paycheck.
 People make mistakes, including employers.
 A check stub is the best way to make sure that you do not pay for other people’s mistakes.
 It is wise to check your check stub against any personal records you keep, such as a personal log of hours worked; do not just rely on the time clock.

 At first sight, a paystub (or check stub) can be baffling.
 All of those lines, numbers, and abbreviations!
 But with a little guidance, and perhaps your reading glasses, paystubs are actually pretty straightforward.